-I interviewed a random group of affluent investors about what they need from a financial advisor, at the same time as surveying a random sample of financial advisors about what they feel their clients need from them.
+I interviewed a random group of affluent investors about what they need from a financial advisor, at the same time as surveying a random sample of financial advisors about what they say they feel their clients need from them.
 I can share with you what financial advisors say.

 Shockingly, there was almost a total disconnect between what the two groups said.
 The results imply that most financial advisors have a long way to go before they are able to position themselves as attractive to affluent individuals.
 Read on to learn if you are classified as the “out” group — and if so, here’s what you should do.

 What Financial Advisors Think Clients Want

 I asked a random sampling of financial advisors the question, “What is the #1 thing that you believe that clients want from a financial advisor?”
 Here’s what they said in response to the question of what people want from their financial advisor: